chogan72/Fantasy_Football_Rankings/README.md

 <h3 align="center"><b>This final number is the players total point projection for the year.</b></h3>

-* This number is then added to the Point-Prediction.csv file

 #### Rankings

 * Each position is weighted to get an accurate overall ranking.